Results Overview

 - processing has completed

-- the selected staining has a model if classification is required
+- the selected staining has an imported or trained classifier model when classification is required

 If results are not available yet, NeuroQP guides you through remaining processing steps.